 Note: You can use store-bought tortilla strips or crumbled tortilla chips if desired.
 For a milder flavor, remove one ancho and one pasilla chili and replace 1 cup chicken stock in step three with 1 (14.4-ounce) can of diced tomatoes with their juice or Ro*Tel tomatoes.

-- 2 whole chipotle chilies canned in adobo sauce plus 1 tablespoon sauce
+2 whole chipotle chiles canned in adobo sauce plus 1 tablespoon sauce

 Heat peanut oil to 350°F in a dutch oven or wok over high heat.
 Add tortilla strips and fry, agitating with a metal spider or slotted spatula until strips are crisp, about 2 minutes.
 Transfer to a paper towel-lined plate, season with salt, and set aside.